It’s time to use it or lose it for many folks with flexible spending accounts, the tax-advantaged vehicles that help you pay for medical expenses.

 An FSA is not to be confused with a health savings account, or HSA.
 Both enable you to effectively pay for eligible health care expenses tax-free, but HSAs have a few other big benefits that FSAs lack.

 For example, money in an HSA can be put in a savings or investment account, making HSAs similar to tax-sheltered retirement accounts like IRAs or 401(k)s.
-We detail this in “More Americans Are Using This Tool to Save — Should You Join Them?”
+We detail this in “5 Reasons This Is the Best Type of Retirement Account.”

-Another advantage of HSAs but not FSAs: As we note in “10 Tips to Maximize Your High-Deductible Health Plan,” any money you put in an HSA remains in the account year after year if you don’t spend it.
+Another advantage of HSAs but not FSAs: As we note in “9 Ways to Maximize a High-Deductible Health Plan,” any money you put in an HSA remains in the account year after year if you don’t spend it.

 However, to qualify for an HSA, your health insurance deductible must be relatively high.
 Such rules do not apply to an FSA.